QingyuanS/CSCI596-FinalProject/README.md

 CSCI596 Final Project<br />
 Fall 2021<br />
 Qingyuan Sun<br />
-# Simulate atmosphere Like Rainfall by using MPAS model
+# Simulate Regional Rainfall by using MPAS model
 **What is MPAS**<br />
 MPAS is abbreviation of the Model for Prediction Across Scales<br />
 - A model for climate, regional climate and weather studies